5l1v3r1/tor-guide/README.md

 This is a documentary on the TOR browser, parts of the web, how to stay anonymous, debunking false accusations, etc.

+**I AM NOT RESONSIBLE FOR ANYTHING YOU DO WITH THIS INFORMATION.
+AUTHORS AND CONTRIBUTORS ARE NOT RESPONSIBLE FOR YOUR DESCISIONS!**

 ![tor logo](https://www.vpnmentor.com/wp-content/uploads/2017/03/Everything-you-need-to-know-about-Tor.png)

 ------------------------------------------------------------------------